edingc/munki-enroll/README.md

 ## Installation

-Munki Enroll requires PHP to be working on the webserver hosting your Munki repository.
+Munki Enroll requires PHP version 5.3 or higher to be working on the webserver hosting your Munki repository.

 Copy the "munki-enroll" folder to the root of your Munki repository (the same directory as pkgs, pkginfo, manifests and catalogs).

+Ensure your webserver owns and can write to the Munki repository (this may vary a litte based on your environment):

+`chmod -R a+rX,g+w /var/www/html/munki_repo`
+`chown -R apache:apache /var/www/html/munki_repo`

+Some Linux distributions do not include `php-xml` in the default PHP install.
+Install using the package manager of your chosen distribution, for example:

+`apt-get install php-xml`
+`yum install php-xml`

 That's it!
 Be sure to make note of the full URL path to the enroll.php file.